td0g/film_production_notes/WeeklyInterviews/README.md

 1) The camera technician will announce **Interviewee** and **Take**
 1) Proceed with interview

-## DRM
+### After Filming is Finished

-* On the day of filming, a copy of all media will be provided to Tyler for archiving.
+* Immediately after filming is complete, a copy of all media will be provided to Tyler for archiving.
 This way we don't need to worry about a data retention policy - Tyler will manage archiving.
 The media is archived in a robust storage drive with local and offsite backups.

 # Editing